 Accounting and bookkeeping for your business can be a bit tricky and often overwhelming.
-But is a necessary part of running your successful service trade business.
+But is a necessary part of running your successful network or affiliate marketing business.
 Without an accounting background or direct access to someone with one, it is really easy to start to feel like you might be in over your head when it comes to managing the finance part of your business.
-At that point the work will just pile up and before you know you are too far behind to feel like you can catch up.
+At that point, the work will just pile up, and before you know you are too far behind to feel like you can catch up.
 This does not have to become a reason for your business books not to be in order or to have a great handle on the financial health of your business.

-Doing your books yourself is always an option, and with that in mind, we’d like to share some of the most common mistakes that we see our contractor clients making when it comes to the financial piece of their business.
+Doing your books yourself is always an option, and with that in mind, we’d like to share some of the most common mistakes that we see our professional network and affiliate marketing clients making when it comes to the financial piece of their business.

 Co-mingling your business and personal expenses

-This may seem like a very obvious fact to many, but it is nonetheless something that is fairly common when we take over a contractors accounting tasks for them.
-It is not a mistake that does not come with an easy fix however.
+This may seem like a very obvious fact to many, but it is nonetheless something that is fairly common when we take over a network or affiliate marketing professional’s accounting tasks for them.
+It is not a mistake that does not come with an easy fix, however.
 To correct this in your books, simply categorize the past personal expenses as an ‘Owner’s Draw’.
 Doing this will correct them on the books so they are not mistakenly taken as an expense.

 Moving forward, be very aware of co-mingling and make sure to keep separate accounts for personal and business needs.
 Your business should not be paying for your personal expenses.
 This can create some issues if you were to get audited that may take additional time and expense to clear up with the IRS.
 But let’s face it, what’s done is done and you can only correct how you do this moving forward so starting today, be aware and careful not to co-mingle.